-West Norfolk Mind is a specialist mental health charity providing local services to support people, their families, their carers and their employers.
+Norfolk and Waveney Mind is a specialist mental health charity providing local services to support people, their families, their carers and their employers.
 We aim to support people to build a meaningful life for themselves and inspire hope for recovery, with or without the continuing presence of mental health problems.

 We acknowledge that homelessness is something that can happen to anyone and we are committed to developing opportunities to work with our service users to improve their life chances.
 We believe that everyone has the right to live in a suitable affordable home and should have access to services that support and enable them to live independently.

 We value the people we recruit to deliver our services and are committed to enabling and empowering our workforce by developing individual, team and organisational skills.